 Choose map features: In the top panel, click the PseudO button and then click the LIDAR (5 m) button to add elevation.

-Add additional elements: Click the Add-Map Features button to include other elements such as plaques, benches, etc.
+Add additional elements: Click the Add-Map Features button to include other elements such as plaques, benches, etc., and toggle the Put Controls in a Temporary Layer for Selection button for each element.

+Change the map title: In the right-hand panel, click the pencil icon button beside the word “OpenOrienteeringMap” and change the title of the map.

 Generate the PDF map: Click the Save & get PDF map button at the top right of the screen (Figure 1).